angad/services/enc_todo/README.md

 ## Encrypted TODO List

-Finds your public private key pair in .ssh directory and uses the public key to locally encrypt the task message and store it on the server.
+Uses your public key to locally encrypt the task message and store it on the server.

 To retrieve the task, it gets the encrypted task from the server and decrypts it with your private key.

 Only your public key is transmitted to the server to identify as a unique user and to retrieve your tasks.

+TODO:
+- support password protected keys
+- support DSA keys (currently only RSA)

     python enctodo.py --help